Logan Mwangi: Teenager was 'moving rubbish', court told

 The teenager also denied causing injures to Logan, or knowing who might have been responsible for any injuries.

+At the end of his final interview the youth added: "You can tell Angharad Williamson to [expletive] off for me.
+She is blaming me and John Cole.
+I am just sick of this.

+"She is just saying what she wants to get out of the [expletive] cells."

-Previously, Mr Cole has admitted a charge of perverting the course of justice, which Ms Williamson and the 14 year old deny.
+Previously, Mr Cole has admitted a charge of perverting the course of justice, which Ms Williamson and the 14-year-old deny.

 The two adults are also charged with causing or allowing the death of a child, which they both deny.